-- Baltimore Aikido is fully reopening for indoor training beginning Monday, June 7, with COVID-19 precautions.
+- Baltimore Aikido has fully reopened for indoor training, with COVID-19 precautions.

 - Please do not attend practice unless you are fully vaccinated.

 - Effective August 9, 2021, masks are once again required at all times while in the dojo.

 - New and prospective members: Please contact us with any any questions you may have.

 Baltimore Aikido is a school dedicated to the practice of aikido, a Japanese martial art.
 Aikido practice is a form of functional training improving mind-body coordination that applies to activies of everyday life.
 Aikido emphasizes natural movement and unified body effort to execute techniques.

 There is no one kind of Aikido Student.
 Baltimore Aikido is always open to people who can bring new perspectives to our school.
 Training with Baltimore Aikido is different from belonging to a gym.
 Baltimore Aikido offers a strong community based on the nature of our practice, social events, seminars and travel.
 By training, you become part of a worldwide group of practioners, seeking to better themselves and contribute to a more peaceful society.
 In this way, Aikido practice can become a powerful anitdote to isolation.